This is a common question that comes up and a logical extension to the article we just completed on whether you can build a tolerance to CBD.

 Now you're perfectly prepared to understand tolerance, the enemy of long term use of almost everything.

-Our body is constantly trying to balance out 100's (if not 1000's) of key pathways and we know the endocannabinoid carries heavyweight in this endeavor.
+Our body is constantly trying to balance out 100's (if not 1000's) of key pathways and we know the endocannabinoid system is the heavyweight in this endeavor.

 Now, from nowhere, Ativan (benzo - see CBD versus Ativan) explodes on the scene and it boosts GABA levels in an artificial way and at levels not found naturally in this pathway.